[Agenda] EU special summit, MEPs prep work, social agenda This WEEK

 EU leaders will gather again in Brussels for a special two-day summit on Wednesday and Thursday (17 and 18 April).

-As the draft report by the former Italian prime minister Enrico Letta on the single market is expected to be published on Thursday, the initial plan was merely to focus discussions on the bloc's competitiveness, and relations with Turkey.
+As the report by the former Italian prime minister Enrico Letta on the single market is expected to be published on Thursday, the initial plan was merely to focus discussions on the bloc's competitiveness, and relations with Turkey.

 Join EUobserver today